marinegenomicslab/mglwebsite.github.io/content/authors/Gabe/_index.md

   - Staff
 ---

-Lizz joined the Marine Genomics Laboratory at Texas A&M-Corpus Christi in August 2015 and completed her masters with the MGL in August 2018.
-Her masters thesis focused on the phylogeny of both batfishes (genus Ogcocephalus) and puffers (genus Sphoeroides).
-Currently, she is working on her PhD part time.
-Her dissertation research is focused on the phylogenetic relationships of sea robins (family Triglidae) and examining the genes responsible for their characteristic armor.
+Katie joined the Marine Genomics Lab in July 2024.
+Her research interests include understanding marine animals’ physiological responses to human-caused changes in the oceans, such as pollution, sea level rise, and ocean acidification.

-Lizz received her B.S. in Biology with a specialization in Marine and Aquatic Sciences from Bowling Green State University in 2012.
-After leaving BGSU, Lizz worked as  a research technician at The University of Southern Mississippi's Gulf Coast Research Lab, where she worked on a variety of projects ranging from zooplankton identification to elasmobranch surveys.
+Katie received her BS from Miami University of Ohio in May 2024.
+While working on her undergraduate degree, she pursued summer internships at Mote Marine Laboratory & Aquarium in 2022 studying manatee populations.
+Additionally, she spent time at the Virginia Institute of Marine Science in 2023 studying microplastic ingestion in rainbow trout.
+She also participated in a research dive trip analyzing the spread of Stony Coral Tissue Loss Disease with nonprofit Reef Expeditions in September 2023 and studied tropical marine biology in Costa Rica in January 2024.
+After graduating, she joined the Marine Genomics Lab to strengthen her lab skills and narrow down her interests before pursuing a graduate degree in the field.